A look at some winners and losers under the GOP tax plan

-Count President Donald Trump among the personal winners in the $1.5 trillion tax package that congressional Republicans are on the verge of passing.
+Count President Donald Trump among the personal winners in the $1.5 trillion tax package that Republicans in the House passed early Wednesday morning and the Senate is expected to approve later in the day.
 It's not only a political score for Trump but likely a windfall for his real estate empire, too.

 Oil drillers would also benefit.
 So would multimillionaire and billionaire owners of sports teams.
 Companies would enjoy a bounty from permanently lower tax rates.
 Lawyers and accountants will profit from the advice suddenly needed to guide clients through the tax plan.